 Green's younger brother Keith Green (c.
 1951–1996) was also involved in the underground comix movement, as an underground distributor from c.
 1968–1975, and publishing comics under the name Keith Green Industrial Realities (as well the imprint Saving Grace) in the period c.
 1971–1977.

-Justin Green lives in Cincinnati, and is married to fellow cartoonist Carol Tyler.
+Justin Green lived in Cincinnati, and was married to fellow cartoonist Carol Tyler.

 Notes: To be confirmed against the Who's Who entry.